Czechs Rule Rosatom Out Of Nuclear Tender Over Spat With Moscow - UrduPoint

 Eighteen Russian diplomats identified by Czech intelligence as spies left Prague for Moscow on Monday afternoon, while 20 Czech diplomats expelled by Russia in retaliation are due to land in Prague later on Monday.

-Citing an intelligence report, the Czech government has said Russia's military secret service GRU had orchestrated two explosions in 2014 that killed two people and caused extensive material damage.
+Citing an intelligence report, the Czech government has said Russia's military secret service GRU orchestrated a 2014 explosion that killed two people, followed by a smaller one the same year.

-In connection with the blast, Czech police are seeking two men also identified as suspects in the 2018 poisoning of former Russian double agent Sergei Skripal in Salisbury.
+Czech police are seeking two men in connection with the blast, who British authorities also identified as suspects in the 2018 poisoning of former Russian double agent Sergei Skripal in Salisbury.

 The Kremlin has dubbed the expulsion of its diplomats "provocative and unfriendly".